mdo/table-grid/README.md

 - Center the site contents with `.container`, which has a `max-width: 940px;`.
 - Wrap a row of columns with `.grid`.
 This sets up the table-based grid with `display: table;`, `width: 100%;`, and `table-layout: fixed;`.
 - Columns get the `.col` base class and a width class, like `.col-1` or `.col-6`.
-There are 12 available column classes, 1-12.
+There are 12 available column classes, 1-12, for any variety of column combinations.
+- Howeve, a grid width class is not required.
+For equal width columns, just use `.col`.
+Tables, baby!
 - Grids are nestable—just place a `.grid` within any `.col`.
 Bam.
 - By default, because of how `display: table;` works, there's no gutters.
 To add gutters, wrap the `.grid` in `.grid-padded`, which adds gutters with `border-spacing: 1rem 0;`.
 Sucks, but this *is* an experiment.